alovajs/alovajs.github.io/docs/tutorial/02-getting-started/09-submit-form.md

 ###Received in force function

 force is used to specify whether it is necessary to penetrate the response cache.
-The content of the response cache will be explained in the [Caching Chapter] (/tutorial/cache/mode) later.
+The content of the response cache will be explained in the [Cache-force request](/tutorial/cache/force-request) later.

 ```javascript
 const { send } = useRequest(alovaInstance.Get('/todo'), {